ioBroker/adapter-dev/README.md

 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   (AlCalzone) Add build script to compile TypeScript and React using the blazing fast esbuild

 ### 0.1.0 (2021-09-21)

 -   (UncleSamSwiss) Removed dependency on gulp
--   (UncleSamSwiss) Rewrote translation management as a regular NodeJS application
+-   (UncleSamSwiss) Rewrote translation management as a regular Node.js application

 ### 0.0.4 (2021-05-26)